Mathu Vadalara: Themes and influences

 The film was inspired by several true incidents including a door delivery man who would take extra rupee notes from customers and hides it underneath his shirt and a 2017 incident in which a man was dubbed "The Ganja Grower of Golconda", both of which are shown in the film's end credits.
 The serial Ori Na Koduka that appears in the film, which is about a husband who is still alive and cares for his wife despite getting shot in the head, is based on an episode from the 2014 Tamil serial Chandralekha broadcast on Sun TV in which the roles were reversed.
 The absurdity of the happenings in the serial was meant as a jab at the over-the-top nature of Indian serials.
-The name of the character Yesu (played by Satya) was inspired by the name of the veteran Indian playback singer.
+The name of the character Yesu Dasu (played by Satya) was inspired by the name of the veteran Indian playback singer.

 Soundtrack

 The songs were composed by Kaala Bhairava.
 Lyrics were written by M. M. Keeravani and Rakendu Mouli.